European Space Agency Science Programme: Small class

 Small class missions (S-class) are intended to have a cost to ESA not exceeding 50 million euros.
 A first call for mission proposals was issued in March 2012; the winning proposal would need to be ready for launch by 2017.
 Approximately 70 letters of Intent were received.
-CHEOPS, a mission to search for exoplanets by photometry, was selected as the first S-class mission in October 2012 and will launch in Fall 2019.
+CHEOPS, a mission to search for exoplanets by photometry, was selected as the first S-class mission in October 2012 and launched in December 2019.
 SMILE, a joint mission between ESA and the Chinese Academy of Sciences to study the interaction between Earth's magnetosphere and the solar wind, was selected as the second S-class mission from thirteen competing proposals in June 2015.
-As of April 2021, SMILE is scheduled for launch in November 2024.
+As of September 2025, SMILE is scheduled for launch sometime in 2026.

 Fast class

 At the ESA Science Programme Committee (SPC) Workshop on 16 May 2018, the creation of a series of special opportunity Fast class (F-class) missions was proposed.
 These F-class missions will be jointly launched alongside each M-class mission starting from M4, and would focus on "innovative implementation" in order to broaden the range of scientific topics covered by the mission.
 The inclusion of F-class missions into the Cosmic Vision program will require an increase of the science budget.
 F-class missions must take under a decade from selection to launch and weigh less than 1,000 kg.
 The first F-class mission, Comet Interceptor, was selected in June 2019.
-On November 2, 2022, ESA announced the F-class mission ARRAKIHS.
+On 2 November 2022, ESA announced the F-class mission ARRAKIHS, to be launched in the early 2030s.

 Missions of Opportunity

 Occasionally ESA makes contributions to space missions led by another space agency.
 Missions of opportunity allow the ESA science community to participate in partner-led missions at relatively low cost.
 The cost of a mission of opportunity is capped at €50 million.
 ESA missions of opportunity include contributions to Hinode, IRIS, MICROSCOPE, PROBA-3, XRISM, ExoMars, Einstein Probe, and MMX.
 A contribution to SPICA (Space Infrared Telescope for Cosmology and Astrophysics), a Japanese JAXA mission, was evaluated as a mission of opportunity within Cosmic Vision.
-It is no longer considered within that framework, though SPICA is now one of the mission proposals being considered for M5.
+It is no longer considered within that framework, though SPICA was one of the mission proposals being considered for M5.